GR0B/SlackC2/README.md

 Well that is where Slack can be a good choice.
 Is already used by many teams so not going to stand out on the firewall, has SSL/TLS encryption so has a basic layer of encryption on the data stream.

 ### Features:
--Coded Python
+- Coded Python
--Only uses common/builtin Python modules (Slack messages uses requests, not module)
+- Only uses common/builtin Python modules (Slack messages uses requests, no 3rd party modules)
--Jitter on Slack polling
+- Jitter on Slack polling
--Onconnect the agent posts the external IP, username, hostname to the Slack channel -Agent runs commands (Windows/Linux) and returns the command output as a threaded reply in Slack.
+- Onconnect the agent posts the external IP, username, hostname to the Slack channel
+- Agent runs commands (Windows/Linux) and returns the command output as a threaded reply in Slack.

 ## Requirements:
 You are going to need to have a Slack server you control, then create a bot with the Channel:history and Chat:write permissions (to get a bot API key)